unrealwork/axibase-collector/jobs/jmx.md

 ![image](https://axibase.com/wp-content/uploads/2014/06/property_type.png)

-##### JMX Configuration Example
+## JMX Configuration Example

 ![](https://axibase.com/wp-content/uploads/2014/06/jmx_config.png)

-#### Viewer
+## Viewer

-Click Viewer to open a tree-based JMX viewer displaying available JMX Management Beans and their attributes. <br> Select a check box next to a row to enable collection of the selected attribute.
+Click Viewer to open a tree-based MBean navigator displaying available Management Beans and their attributes.

+Select a checkbox next to an attribute name to add to the list of collected attributes.
+Modify the expression by replacing specific Object Name fields with wildcards, if necessary.

 ![JMX Viewer](https://axibase.com/wp-content/uploads/2014/06/jmx_viewer.png)